0xSpaceShard/starknet-hardhat-plugin/README.md

 ### Multicalls

-You can also use the Account object to perform multi{calls, invokes, fee estimations}.
+You can also use the Account object to perform multi{invokes, fee estimations}.

 ```typescript
 const interactionArray = [